Midkit727/Midify/README.md

 Midify started as a small project I wanted to use to learn how Dictionaries work in C#, but over the almost 3 months and many hours I put into it, it grew to the size that it is now.
 This is the biggest, most complex program I have written and by far my greatest achievement as a programmer, which is the reason why I decided to make this repository.
-I have been actively coding for not even 1.5 years now and am only 16 years old.
+I have been actively coding for around 1.5 years now and am only 16 years old.
 This program is unironically the single most impressive thing I have made.
 And even though the plan was not to use any libraries in the making of this, I am still proud on the final product, as it actually kinda serves a use.